 University of Texas at Dallas Bioengineering and Science Building

-A new, 213,000-square-foot Bioengineering and Science Building is being designed to provide state-of-the-art interdisciplinary teaching and research laboratories, laboratory support spaces, faculty and student offices and administrative offices.
-The highly flexible building, which is being designed in partnership with ZGF Architects LLP, will house Bioengineering, Mechanical Engineering, Electrical Engineering, Material Science and Engineering, Neurosciences, Biology, Chemistry and Physics.
+A new, 213,000-square-foot Bioengineering and Science Building provides state-of-the-art interdisciplinary teaching and research laboratories, laboratory support spaces, faculty and student offices and administrative offices.
+The highly flexible building, which was designed in partnership with ZGF Architects LLP, houses Bioengineering, Mechanical Engineering, Electrical Engineering, Material Science and Engineering, Neurosciences, Biology, Chemistry and Physics.

-The new facility will provide much needed research space for interdisciplinary groups of scientists and engineers from multiple fields and strengthen the University’s aggressive research and teaching mission.
+The new facility provides much needed research space for interdisciplinary groups of scientists and engineers from multiple fields and strengthens the University’s aggressive research and teaching mission.
 The building combines both academic and research space, creating a dynamic home for learning and discovery.
-It will house flexible, multidisciplinary research laboratories and classroom space for the School of Natural Science and Math, School of Engineering and Computer Science, and the School of Behavioral and Brain Sciences.
-The high-tech facility will provide research space for 70 faculty members and their staff members and graduate students, along with teaching laboratories for undergraduate majors in these fields.
+It houses flexible, multidisciplinary research laboratories and classroom space for the School of Natural Science and Math, School of Engineering and Computer Science and the School of Behavioral and Brain Sciences.
+The high-tech facility also provides research space for 70 faculty members and their staff members and graduate students, along with teaching laboratories for undergraduate majors in these fields.